raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 (perhaps due to a bug that makes it crash).

-* The client fails to meets its obligation to generate keepalive traffic or close an inactive session within twice the respective time intervals dictated by the server (see {{sessiontimeouts}}).
+* The client fails to meets its obligation to generate keepalive traffic or close an inactive session by the prescribed times (twice the time interval dictated by the server, or five seconds, whichever is greater, as described in {{sessiontimeouts}}).

 * The client sends a grossly invalid or malformed request that is indicative of a seriously defective client implementation (see {{error}}).